Civil and Environmental Engineering

 CEEN550.
 PRINCIPLES OF ENVIRONMENTAL CHEMISTRY.
 3.0 Semester Hrs.

-(I, II) This course provides an introduction to chemical equilibria in natural waters and engineered systems.
+(I) This course provides an introduction to chemical equilibria in natural waters and engineered systems.
 Topics covered include chemical thermodynamics and kinetics, acid/base chemistry, open and closed carbonate systems, precipitation reactions, coordination chemistry, adsorption and redox reactions.
-Students cannot take both CEEN550 AND CEEN587.
 3 hours lecture; 3 semester hours.
 Prerequisite: none.

 CEEN551.
 ENVIRONMENTAL ORGANIC CHEMISTRY.
 3.0 Semester Hrs.